beaverbuilder/documentation/docs/beaver-builder/introduction/faq.md

 Additionally, Beaver Builder comes with its own shortcode that lets you insert templates, rows, columns, and modules directly into your layout.

-See [the shortcodes article](shortcode/index.md) for more information.
+See [the shortcodes article](../advanced-builder-techniques/shortcodes/use-shortcodes-in-your-layouts.md) for more information.

 ## Can I include Beaver Builder as part of my hosted website builder platform?

 Yes!
 The features included in our Ultimate, and Agency licenses are geared towards those that wish to create their own DIY hosted website publishing business (like SquareSpace).

-See the [DIY Website Builder Platform](advanced/diy-website-builder-platform.md) article for more information.